 Data-driven storytelling is how you bridge that gap.
 It turns metrics into plot points: a problem sized with real numbers, traction that shows momentum, and unit economics that prove your model isn’t wishful thinking.

 Decks that balance narrative and numbers don’t just feel “polished”, they’re significantly more likely to get follow-up meetings and term sheets than bloated, 30-slide data dumps.
+If you’re still unsure about the fundamentals, start by revisiting what a pitch deck actually is and what investors expect it to accomplish.

 In this guide, we’ll break down how to choose the right metrics, frame them inside a sharp narrative arc, and visualise them so investors grasp your value in seconds not spreadsheets.